IEAWind-Task19/T19IceLossMethod/README.md

 temp | Ambient temperature (hub height) | °C | 10-minute mean
 pwr mean | Turbine output power | kW | 10-minute mean
 mode | Turbine operational mode | - | 10-minute mean

+# Usage

+The production loss calculator is configured by setting up a config file.
+Then calling the script ``t19_counter.py`` by giving the ini file as a command line parameter as :

+    python t19_counter.py site.ini

+where ``site.ini`` contains the case definition relevant for your site.
+See the included documentation for more details on how to set up the .ini file.

 # IEA Wind